 The trick to build a strong portfolio is to work with good photographers and makeup artists.

 Unfortunately, most people are not able to differentiate between good and bad work, and they are likely to adore work that are actually less impressive.
 Many photographers are better in boasting than producing high quality work.
 Good marketing skill may make them look fictitiously professional.
 Perhaps, the marketing part may help new models to gain more exposure, except that it may be in a negative way.
-I've heard stories of some photographers who would approach model-wannabes and boast that they can help the new faces to become famous.
+I've heard stories of some photographers who would approach aspiring models and boast that they can help the new faces to become famous.
 I also know a few potential models who continue to upload work taken by weird photographers, and over time, I've grown sick and started filtering off their photographs.

 The most important skill you should possess is the ability to judge quality of photographs and that will help you to choose the correct photographers to work with.

 It took me lots of effort and time to pick up the skill of judging photographs, partly because I didn't set a budget to buy fashion magazines.
 To improve on the skill, one trick is to see more work from other good photographers while not being tempted by photographs that simply show boobs.
 As a photographer, my skill in judging portfolio progresses tremendously as I practise more on photoshoot and compare the results to see the differences.
 Unfortunately, not many people are talented and thus, it will take time for their eyes to mature, unless they work extra hard.

 Perhaps, before you decide to work with any photographer, you may like to have a few of your good friends who are into photography to vet through the photographer's work before deciding whether to work with him/her or not.